mikyll/UnityDOTS-Thesis/README.md

 <!-- ROADMAP -->
 ## Roadmap

-See the [open issues](https://github.com/github_username/repo_name/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/mikyll/TesiUnityDOTS/issues) for a list of proposed features (and known issues).

 ### Open Issues
-* flickering della camera in terza persona (capire perché succede e come risolverlo);
-* sistema fisico delle collisioni non funziona come dovrebbe se la capsula si muove aggiornando il componente Translation, piuttosto che il componente PhysicsVelocity
+* The third person camera sometime starts flickering.
+* The collision system doesn't work properly between static entities and ghost entities if those are moving updating Translation component.
+For this reason we updated the PhysicsVelocity component of the PlayerCapsule, but the movement is obviously different (it needs to accelerate from zero).
+* Sometimes the application throws an error.
+* Infrequent random crashes of the standalone builds.

 ### Future developments
 * Players scoreboard